nathanesau/educationblog/content/2021_01/Jan11.md

 * Networking opportunities with students and professors
 * Student perks (10% off groceries?
 Student credit cards?)

 So, I've signed up for <a href="https://www.sfu.ca/students/calendar/2021/spring/courses/cmpt/225.html">one computer science course</a> this semester.
-If I wasn't working maybe or could get my employer to reimburse me for more courses, maybe I would've done more.
+If I wasn't working or could get my employer to reimburse me for more courses, maybe I would've done more.

 I'll be taking the course at Simon Fraser University where I did my undergrad.
 Here is how far I live from the university.
 Glad I am don't have to make this commute &#128514;.

 <img src="img/2021_01/commute.PNG">

 Should be a fun challenge.
-Would be embarassing if I don't do well in this course given that I work with data structures and algorithms everyday plus in my free time.
+Would be embarassing if I don't do well in this course given that I work with data structures and algorithms everyday.
 We shall see.

 Oh and hopefully, I will be able to take another course (Operating Systems) in the summer.